-8.2.5 The District contains many older settlements, many of which contain buildings and sites which could be re-used.
-Some of these have a history of contamination due to industrial legacy, and remediation measures will be necessary.
+8.2.6 The District contains a number of older settlements, many of which contain buildings and sites which could be re-used.
+Some of these have a history of contamination due to industrial legacy, and remediation measures will be necessary where redevelopment is proposed.
 In some cases a developer may be required to submit pre-application evidence as to the presence of contamination across the site, under the 2011 Environmental Impact Regulations, before a planning application can be determined.
+The NPPF requires that any contaminated site proposed for redevelopment should not be capable of being described as contaminated land under Part IIA of the Environmental Protection Act 1990 following remediation measures.
 Further, the District has a history of mineworkings; the presence of which can adversely affect the stability of future built developments.
 The presence of minerals underground may also be identified as a resource for future extraction under County Minerals Plans.
 For these reasons, all future applications and allocations will be assessed against the best available information, such as Coal Authority records.